autonomi-ai/nos/docs/architecture-overview.md

+!!!note ""
-> **NOS** is a PyTorch library for optimizing and running lightning-fast inference of popular computer vision models.
+    **NOS** is a PyTorch library for optimizing and running lightning-fast inference of popular computer vision models.

   Optimizing and serving models for production AI inference is still difficult, often leading to notoriously expensive cloud bills and often underutilized GPUs.
 That’s why we’re building **NOS** - a fast inference server for modern AI workloads.
 With a few lines of code, developers can optimize, serve, and auto-scale Pytorch model inference without having to deal with the complexities of ML compilers, HW-accelerators, or distributed inference.
 Simply put, NOS allows AI teams to cut inference costs up to **10x**, speeding up development time and time-to-market.

 ## Architecture Overview